PatricZhao/ParallelGrep/README.md

 **PERFORMANCE**

+*Tests based on `grep 2.20` and the latest grep is quick faster so the `parallel grep` dosesn't faster than standard grep again, see [this issue](https://github.com/PatricZhao/ParallelGrep/issues/3).*

         _____________________________________________________________________________
        | Dir Size (MB)   |   standard grep  |  2 threads  | 4 threads  |  8 threads  |
        |_________________|__________________|_____________|____________|_____________|